DILCISBoard/CITS-SIARD/index.md

 	</tr>
 	<tr>
 		<td>SIARD_13 Ref CSIP64-CSIP79 </td>
-		<td>File Pointer fileSec/file Grp/file@csip :OTHERCONTENTINFORMATIONTYPE </td>
+		<td>File Pointer fileSec/file Grp/file@csip:OTHERCONTENTINFORMATIONTYPE </td>
-		<td>If the value in mets/@csip :OTHERCONTENTINFORMATIONTYPE is {SIARD_1.0, SIARD2.0, SIARD2.1, Database_dump} then there <b>MUST</b> exist one and only one file in the fileGrp with @USE = &quot;data&quot; with an identical value in fileSec/file Grp/file@csip :OTHERCONTENTINFORMATIONTYPE that is used to locate the relevant database file.</td>
+		<td>If the value in mets/@csip:OTHERCONTENTINFORMATIONTYPE is {SIARD_1.0, SIARD2.0, SIARD2.1, Database_dump} then there <b>MUST</b> exist one and only one file in the fileGrp with @USE = &quot;data&quot; with an identical value in fileSec/file Grp/file@csip:OTHERCONTENTINFORMATIONTYPE that is used to locate the relevant database file.</td>
 		<td>1..1 MUST </td>
 	</tr>
 </tbody>